AndromedaIsComingg/DevOps-Projects-Darey.io/Project 11-Ansible-Automate-Project/README.md

 <img width="553" alt="ssh agent" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/07aae317-e531-42ee-adc5-9dedfd856cfc">

- This means that the Ansible Server will be able to access all other instances we will be creating with the same .pem keypair
+ This means that the Ansible Server will be able to access all other instances we will be creating with the same .pem keypair (watch out for this proccess later on when we will be confirming `Ansible` installations of `wireshark` on other servers from the "Jenkins_Ansible" Server.

- Snapshot of other instances fro this project using the same key pair is below The instances include `NFS,` `db`, `webserver 1 & 2`, and `lb`
+ Snapshot of other instances for this project using the same key pair is below The instances include `NFS,` `db`, `webserver 1 & 2`, and `lb`

 <img width="1109" alt="snapshot instances" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/50ca0bee-f8a3-45da-b125-e2269a13c758">